CONTROLS ENGINEERING ACADEMY

 RNA Automation

-In discrete control, actuators like motors and valves are turned on and off to create individual widgets.
-Discrete industries include assembly where products are assembled, packaging where products are packaged, and logistics where packaged products are transported.
+In discrete control, actuators like motors and valves are turned on and off to create individual products.
+Discrete industries include:

-An easy way to determine if you are talking about a discrete process is to check if you can count the end product.
-For example, if you can say "we have manufactured 500 cars" then you are talking about discrete control in a discrete industry.
+An easy way to identify discrete control is if you can count the end product.
+If you can say "we manufactured 500 cars," you're dealing with discrete control in a discrete industry.

 Process Control